-Thus, using the modifier const, we will not be able to declare the constants Black and White of type Color in our color class because they aren’t null.
-The next section will show us how to deal with this problem.
+Thus, using the modifier const, we will not be able to declare the constants Black and White of type Color in our color class, because they aren’t null.
+The next section will show how to deal with this problem.

 Runtime Constants (readonly)

-When we want to declare reference type constants, which cannot be calculated during compilation of the program, we must use a combination of static readonly modifiers, instead of const modifier.
+When we want to declare reference type constants, which cannot be calculated during compilation of the program, we must use a combination of static readonly modifiers, instead of a const modifier.